svaarala/duktape/doc/low-memory.rst

   # Using "duk", writes log to /tmp/duk-alloc-log.txt
   $ ./duk --alloc-logging tests/ecmascript/test-dev-hello-world.js

-  # Using "ajduk", writes log to /tmp/ajduk-alloc-log.txt
+  # Using "duk-low", writes log to /tmp/lowmem-alloc-log.txt
-  $ ./ajduk --ajsheap-log tests/ecmascript/test-dev-hello-world.js
+  $ ./duk-low --lowmem-log tests/ecmascript/test-dev-hello-world.js

 Extract a "tight" pool configuration for the hello world baseline, pool entry sizes (but not counts) need to be known in advance::